melissamcewen/CurlsBotSite/src/content/blog/curly-hair-hard-water.md

 - Best for homeowners
 - Benefits all water usage in home

-Remember: What works best can vary based on your water hardness, [hair porosity], and styling routine.
+Remember: What works best can vary based on your water hardness, [hair porosity](/porosity-quiz), and styling routine.
 Start with clarifying treatments and hard water specific products before investing in filtration systems.